XZ-YAN/CMOT-Dataset/README.md

 * Without permission, the CMOT dataset should only be used for non-commercial scientific research purposes.

 ## Citing the CMOT Dataset
-If you find this repo useful in your research, please consider citing: (To be updated)
+If you find this repo useful in your research, please consider citing: Yan Xuzhong*, Jin Rui, Zhang Hong, Gao Hui, Xu Suyuan (2024).
+Computer vision-based intelligent monitoring of disruptions due to construction machinery arrival delay.
+Journal of Computing in Civil Engineering.
+39(3): 0402501.